hfjoneairy/hfjoneairy/README.md

 .

-i may not get or understand you, i dont speak or understand much enlish so bear with me.
+i may not get or understand you, i dont speak or understand much english so bear with me.

 .